-- > Be sure to read the entire CAS Handbook, - > Start identifying CAS experiences that are meaningful and important to them, - > Determine the goals that they plan on achieving through these experiences, - Begin thinking about which of the seven Learning Outcomes they hope to achieve with each experience, - > Set a meeting with either one of the CAS Coordinators, - > Once they have a plan they may begin their CAS experiences, - > Determine how they are going to provide evidence of their CAS experiences, - > Not forget to create a Portfolio (written, electronical....) of their experiences, - Begin filling out their Reflection Form for each experience, - > Keep a copy of their Reflection Forms and Log Sheets with their Portfolio in a safe place.
+- > Be sure to have read the entire CAS Handbook and prepare questions for first meeting, - > Start identifying CAS experiences that are meaningful and important to them, - > Determine the goals that they plan on achieving through these experiences, - > Begin thinking about which of the seven Learning Outcomes they hope to achieve with each experience and how and why, - > Set a meeting with either one of the CAS Coordinators, - > Once they have an approved plan they may begin their CAS experiences, - > Determine how they are going to provide evidence of their CAS experiences, - > Not forget to create a Portfolio (written, electronical....) of their experiences, - Begin filling out their Reflection Form for each experience, - > Keep a copy of their Reflection Forms and Log Sheets with their Portfolio in a safe place.